ilyachur/cmake4vim/README.md

  - **`g:cmake_compile_commands`** if this variable is not equal 0, plugin will generate compile commands data base.
 Default is 0.
  - **`g:cmake_compile_commands_link`** set the path for a link on compile_commands.json.
 Default is empty.
  - **`g:cmake_vimspector_support`** enables generation and modification of [Vimspector](https://github.com/puremourning/vimspector) config file.
 Default is 0. **Attention!
 The support of Vimspector config is an experimental feature.**
  - **`g:cmake_build_executor`** allows to force set the build executor.
-Available values are 'job', 'dispatch', 'system' and ''.
 Default is empty.
+Available values are:
+    - 'job' uses job to asynchronous build
+    - 'term' uses terminal to asynchronous build
+    - 'dispatch' uses [vim-dispatch](https://github.com/tpope/vim-dispatch) plugin to asynchronous build
+    - 'system' uses synchronous build
+    - '' uses automatic detection of supported modes

 #### Build path